 Host a Block Party

 Block parties are a great way to connect with your neighbours and have fun.
-Check out block parties and projects that other Surrey residents have recently done.
-If you have any questions about hosting a block party, please fill out and email the Block Party Application Form to the Block Part Committee: firstname.lastname@example.org.
+To host a block party, please fill out and send a Block Party Application Form to the Block Party Committee at firstname.lastname@example.org.

 Block Parties can take place in a variety of locations.
 Where you decide to hold your Block Party will determine some of the steps that you need to go through.